-MAJOR-GENERAL SIR WILLIAM FENWICK WILLIAMS, BART., K.C.B.
+MAJOB-GENERAL SIR WILLIAM FENWICK WILLIAMS, BART., K.C.B.

-As our columns this day announce the return of General Williams from St. Petersburg, we shall doubtless be pardoned by our readers for giving them a brief sketch of the life and services of the gallant defender of Kars, whom her Majesty has rewarded with a baronetcy, and the more solid, and substantial provision of 1000%. a year by way of pension.
+As our columns this day announce the return of General Williams from St. Petersburg, we shall doubtless be pardoned by our readers for giving them a brief sketch of the life and services of the gallant defender of Kars, whom her Majesty has rewarded with a baronetcy, and the more solid and substantial provision of 1000%. a year by way of pensional roam and states that

 Sir William Williams, who was born, we believe, in 1810, is a native, not of England, but of Nova Scotia; and his recent honours will be felt by our brethren in North America as reflecting some little glory on themselves.
 At an early age he came to this country, and was sent to the Royal Academy of Artillery at Woolwich by his Royal Highness the late Duke of Kent.
 Having passed his final examinations there, he obtained his commission as Second-Lieutenant in the Royal Artillery in 1825, attained the rank of First-Lieutenant in 1827, and that of Captain in 1840.
-The first scene of his active employment was Ceylon, where he was sent out on a special service, and remained for nine years discharging the duties of an Engineer, in such a manner as to attract the notice of his superiors.
-Erom that date till 1843 he was employed in Turkey, and received the brevet-rank of Major for his military servives in that country.
-In the latter year he was appointed by Lord Aberdeen, then at the head of the Foreign Office, her Majesty's Commissioner for examining and settling the boundary between the Turkish and Persian montiers.
-This was a work of very great difficulty and delicacy: it equipied him about nine years, four of which were actually passed under canvas.
-During that time, his life was frequently in danger from bands of marauders, ito say nothing of fevers and other diseases peculiar to the climate and the country.
-It was the late Lord Vivian, we believe (better known as Sir Hussey Vivian), then Master-General of, the Ordnance, who selected, him for, the special work of instructing the Turks in artillery practice; the result of his teaching has been recently shown fit a very practical manner by his Turkish disciples, and proves that for once at least the Government chose "the right man for the right place."
-He took a prominent part in the Conferences preceding the Treaty of Erzeroum, in May, 1847; and having Hischarged his difficult mission in a way which gave suchsfaction to all who were concerned in it, was udvanced to a Lieutenant-Colonel, and ultimately rewarded with the Companionship of the Bath, which was conferred upon him in 1852.
-From the peculiar experience which he had gained in the East; and his knowledge of the various Mations by whom those parts are peopled, Colonel Williams was selected by Lord Clarendon, on the commencement of hostilities with Russia, in 1854, "As' her Majesty's Commissioner with the Turkish army in the East; being at the same time promoted vo the rank of full Colonel; and soon afterwards of Brigadior-General, 1 In the words of Lord Gran-Wille, "the event has proved that a better selection Gould not have been made?"
-"His conduct in this "While mentioning that General Williams is now The possible post, "rendered," as "it was, "the more honoured with a baronetcy, and is now Sir William by the personal ennity; br; at all events, the Fenwick Williams of Kars, it may not be amiss to tensionable comess, of Tord Stratford de Redeliffe, Fenwick that although the empty honours of the Bath have been conterred on about forty individuals This woll for mini the praise of all, and has made his Bath have been conferred on about forty individuals manie celebrication the length and breadth, who have held command in the Crimea and other parts of the East, no substantial rewards in the ilest, and work different works in minimidiately.
-For-brancies we we we have been on some to be have been to substantial rewards in the conferred, in consequence of the late war, on those dranging colled the late war, on those Granville called the "painful events" which took who have conducted its operations by land or sea. but too faithfully recorded in the speeches de- | present title so well bestowed on General Williams.

-livered in Parliament, admitted to be indefensible by the Government itself, and truthfully set forth in unvarnished colours by the correspondents of the press.
+The first scene of his active employment was Ceylon, where he was sent ont on a special service, and remained for nine years discharging the duties of an Engineer, in such a manner as to attract the notice of his superiors.
+From that date till 1843 he was employed in Turkey, and received the brevet-rank of Major for his military services in that country.
+In the latter year he was appointed by Lord Aberdeen, then at the head of the Foreign Office, her Majesty's Commissioner for examining and settling the boundary between the Turkish and Persian frontiers.
+This was, a work of very great difficulty, and delicacy: it occupied him about nine years, four of which were actually passed under canvas.
+During that time his fife was frequently in danger from bands of maraulers, to say nothing of fevers and other diseases peculiar to the climate and the country.
+It, was the late Lord Vivian, we believe (better known as Sir Hussey Vivian), then Master General of the Ordnance, who selected him for the special work of instructing the Turks in artillery practice; the result of his teaching has been recently shown in a very practical manner by his Turkisli disciples, and proves that for once at least the Government chose "the right man for the right place."
+He took a prominent part in the Conferences preceding the Treaty of Erzeroum, in May, 1847; and having livered in Parliament, admitted to be indefensible by the Government itself, and truthfully set forth in unvarnished colours by the correspondents of the press.
 The official letters of General Williams, and the recent publication of Dr. Sandwith, show what was the work which he did at Kars, and also the manner of his doing it.
 They also show, we may add, what Lord Stratford de Redcliffe left undone: and Lord Granville should remember that if there is danger in overrating living merit, there is also danger in underrating the heavy blame which attaches to haughty and self-willed ambassadors.